akshay5995/powerbi-report-component/README.md

 ## Features

 - Custom styling by passing style to your embedded report component.
-- Component also allows you pass callbacks to trigger on events like:
+- Component also lets you pass callbacks to trigger on events like:
     - Page Change
     - Load
     - Data Element Clicked